Recycle for Dorset Service Policy

 8.2 Collection of Christmas trees

 Residents who subscribe to the optional garden waste collection service can cut up their real Christmas tree and place it in their garden waste bin for collection.
 Logs or large branches (more than six inches in diameter) cannot be collected.

 Residents who do not subscribe to the garden waste service but would like their real tree to be composted can take it to their local household recycling centre.
 Christmas Trees should not be placed in rubbish or recycling bins, or left next to them.

 Dorset Council will promote kerbside charity collections of Christmas Trees for those residents willing to pay for a kerbside collection.

 9.1 Additional recycling

-If required, householders will be able to purchase additional 'Dorset Council Waste Services' recycling wheeled bins or boxes from the partnership.
-We will only empty wheeled bins that are provided by Dorset Council Waste Services.
+If required, householders will be able to purchase additional 'Dorset Council' recycling wheeled bins or boxes from the partnership.
+We will only empty wheeled bins that are provided by Dorset Council.
 We cannot accept any liability for loss or damage to any container the householder provides for storage and collection of recyclables.
 If a replacement recycling box, lid or food caddy is required, residents will be advised to collect these from a network of local collection points wherever possible.